ralphbutler/MOJO_STUFF/README.md

 toolchain automatically — you don't need to install Mojo separately.
 From a subdirectory, run programs with `uv run mojo run <file>.mojo`.
 See each README for specifics.

+Exception: `MOJO_TURBOQUANT_TURBOVEC/` expects an installed Mojo 1.0.0b2 toolchain (`mojo build …`), plus a Python venv for the comparison harness and Rust only if you want the `turbovec` baseline — see its README.